atiqueahmedziad/intro-git-workshop/lessons/intro.md

 ![Atique Ahmed Ziad](images/atique.jpg)

 I am Atique Ahmed Ziad.
 I am working as a front-end developer at [Motif][motif], where we provide e-commerce solutions and develop apps for shopify.
 Currently, (as of writing) I am working as a student developer at [Mozilla][mozilla] as a part of [Google Summer of Code (GSoC)][gsoc].
-I worked with Java and Javascript extensively in my software development career.
+I have worked with Java and Javascript extensively in my software development career.

 Beside that, I am passionate about open source development.
 I have contributed code to a number of Mozilla projects (open source) that includes Firefox OS development, Firefox Marketplace, Firefox Add-ons, Firefox DevTools, WebExtension API development.
 Also I have a couple of open source projects in my [GitHub][github].
 I love mentoring newcomers in open soruce development.